Marine Mammals

 Conservation Status: Least Concern ver 3.1, Pop. trend: unknown

-Threats: whaling (Faeroe Islands, eastern Canada, Greenland), plastic pollution, man-made noise impacts (seismic surveys, military sonar), entanglement in fishing gear, over fishing.
+Threats: whaling (Faroe Islands, eastern Canada, Greenland), plastic pollution, chemical pollution, very sensitive to man-made noise impacts (seismic surveys, military sonar), entanglement in fishing gear, gillnets, cod traps, trawling, overfishing.

 Phocoena phocoena

-Diet: small pelagic schooling fish such as herring, capelin, sprat.
+Diet: small pelagic schooling fish such as herring, capelin, sprat, mackerel, sand eel, & silver hake, also cephalopods (squid & octopus).

 Distribution: North Atlantic, North Pacific and the Black Sea, with several subspecies, they prefer temperate and subarctic waters, live in fjords, bays, estuaries and harbors.

-Norway: small colonies along the coast, in Lofoten only few gathering places during summer and breeding places in the winter, around Henningsvaer 5-10 grey seals gather every summer on a small island.
+Norway: Active seal hunting in Norway and 100-200 seals killed in nets each year in Norway (IMR). small colonies along the Norwegian coast, from Rogaland to Finnmark on the outermost islands.
+In Lofoten only few gathering places during summer and breeding places in the winter, around Henningsvaer 5-10 grey seals gather every summer on a small island.

 Group formation: Gregarious groups